guiyomh/charlatan/doc/reference.md

         last_name: 'Wallace'
         email: 'william@example.org'
 ```
 Now it will generate ten users, with IDs user_1 to user_10.
-Pretty good but we only have 10 williams with the same name, lastname and email which is not so fancy yet.
+Pretty good but we only have 10 Williams with the same name, last name, and email which is not so fancy yet.

 ## Fixture Lists